Call 1300 888 545

 text-align: center;

 One Balance flavours.
 Flavours can be balanced by using both contrasting and complementary pairings.
 Pairing a wine and food that have shared flavours, such as an earthy Pinot Noir matched with a mushroom based dish, will create balance by amplifying those shared flavours.
-Contrasting pairings work well because balance is created by the different elements, for example a lean, fruit driven style of Chardonnay paired with lightly cured ocean trout tartare or a glass of Champagne with oysters; the delicate bubbles and fresh acidity are a clear but pleasant contrast against the saltiness and velvety texture of the oysters.
+Contrasting pairings work well because balance is created by the different elements, for example a crisp, fruit driven Verdelho paired with pickled and raw beetroot, roast pumpkin, tahini yoghurt, pomegranate and pepitas or a glass of Champagne with oysters; the delicate bubbles and fresh acidity are a clear but pleasant contrast against the saltiness and velvety texture of the oysters.

 Two Pair acid with acid.
 Acidity in food is generally a good thing when pairing with wine, as it decreases the perception of acidity in wine, and can bring a very high acid wine into balance.
 However, if your wine only has low acidity, food with high levels of acidity can make wines seem flat, so it’s important to pair high acidity wines with high acidity foods.
 Pairing a young Hunter Valley Semillon with a dish that has citrus elements like this Raw Kingfish with gazpacho vinigarette would be an ideal match based on the acidity in both.
 On the other hand an oaked Chardonnay with a balanced level of acidity would enhance the flavours of a rich, low acid dish such as this delicious pâté.